Running WRF¶

 dfi_opt=3

-which DFI option to use (0=no DFI; 1=digital filter launch; 2=diabatic DFI; 3=twice DFI - option 3 is recommended; Note: if doing a restart, this must be changed to 0)
+the DFI option used; 0=no DFI; 1=digital filter launch; 2=diabatic DFI; 3=twice DFI - option 3 is recommended; set to 0 for restarts

 dfi_nfilter=7